PRACTICAL GENETIC GENEALOGY

 This session demonstrates how to use the techniques already covered for cases such as adoption and other brick walls where little or nothing is known of the ancestral origins of the DNA testers.

 8:30 a.m.
-DNA and the Genealogical Proof Standard Project (Wayne)
+DNA and the Genealogical Proof Standard Project (Stanbary)

+When should you consider DNA evidence?
+How important is DNA evidence to your genealogical research?
 DNA alone can prove two people are related, but cannot prove who the common ancestor is or what the exact relationship is.
-DNA will not be useful as evidence for every genealogical research question, for others DNA evidence will be bedrock upon which a soundly reasoned, coherently written conclusion rests.
-Case studies illustrate methods to incorporate DNA analysis into a narrative.
+DNA will not be useful as evidence for every genealogical research question, while for others DNA evidence will be bedrock upon which a soundly reasoned, coherently written conclusion rests.

 FRIDAY 11:30 a.m.: Course Wrap-Up and Certificates before Lunch